Chapter 24 BWV 139 Wohl dem, der sich auf seinen Gott

 The student will also notice the range of tonal variety that Bach manages to achieve whilst still tied to the constraints of what is basically a fairly unadventurous melody.
 He modulates through B major, F# and C# minors before returning to the home key.

 The second movement, an aria for tenor, presents us with some problems because it has not survived complete; one of the two obbligato parts is missing.
-Various attempts have been made to reconstruct it and different conductors have created their own solutions.
-Generally performances will utilize two violins or one violin and an oboe d 'amore above the continuo line.
+Various attempts have been made to reconstruct it and different directors have created their own solutions.
+Performances will generallyutilize two violins or one violin and an oboe d 'amore above the continuo line.
 The overall structure is, nevertheless quite clear, a simple ritornello/da capo aria.

 Gott ist mein Freund